DownToSky/ProjectEuler/README.md

-# ProjectEuler
-A repository for solution to problems found on ProjectEuler.net
+The purpose of this repository is to present the solutions to the problems found in projecteuler.net in python language.